snowplow-archive/snowplow.github.com/_posts/2015-07-23-snowplow-r68-turquoise-jay-released.md

 category: Releases
 ---

 We are happy to announce the release of Snowplow 68, Turquoise Jay.
-This is a small release which adapts the EmrEtlRunner to use the new [Elastic Map Reduce][emr] API.
+This is a small release which adapts the EmrEtlRunner to use the new [Elastic MapReduce][emr] API.

 Table of contents: